-I usually work through Paul's letters, one at a time, and a few days before I had decided to put Philippians on the shelf and tackle Romans.
+I usually work through Paul's letters, one at a time, and a few days earlier I had decided to put Philippians on the shelf and tackle Romans.
 The first few verses of Romans were fine, and then I came to verse 4.
 Here is Paul's first paragraph to give you the context:

 Paul, a servant of Jesus Christ, called to be an apostle, set apart for the gospel of God, which he promised beforehand through his prophets in the holy scriptures, the gospel concerning his Son, who was descended from David according to the flesh and was declared to be Son of God with power according to the spirit of holiness by resurrection from the dead, Jesus Christ our Lord, through whom we have received grace and apostleship to bring about the obedience of faith among all the Gentiles for the sake of his name, including yourselves who are called to belong to Jesus Christ.
 (Rom 1:1-6 NRSV)

 Declared?
 What does Paul mean by declared? and that by the means of his resurrection from the dead?
 Wasn't Jesus God's Son when he was born in that filthy manger in Bethlehem?
 Why would he be formally announced (ordinary definition of declared) as the Son of God later on?

 I looked at some other translations and they had declared, too.
 It still wasn't making any sense to me, so I looked up horisthentos in the Greek.
 Louw & Nida defined it as to appoint or to designate.
 The other lexicons defined it the same way.
 What was missing was declared; none of them had it as their primary definition.
 I looked up how it had been translated in other scriptures.